chloealbright/DevHiveMind/Algorithms & Data Structures/Algo/Key Base Attributes.md

 Do some type of check when you want to UPDATE LOW

-## Bitwise XOR // Have not done yet

 ## Heaps //Data Structure Can be Implemented with array or linked list